sbromberger/LightGraphs.jl/docs/src/basicproperties.md

 # Accessing Graph Properties
 The following is an overview of functions for accessing graph properties.
 For functions that modify graphs, see [Making and Modifying Graphs](@ref).

-## Whole-Graph Properties:
+## Graph Properties:

 - `nv`: Returns number of vertices in graph.
 - `ne`: Returns number of edges in graph.